 Multi-jurisdictional disputes can be resolved in a single arbitration

 Another benefit of arbitrating patent disputes is the ability to resolve global disputes in a single proceeding.
-This not only eliminates the need multiple suits in multiple countries, but can also eliminate the scenario that exists in some countries (e.g., Germany and Japan), wherein invalidity is addressed in the patent office but infringement is addressed in court.
-Resolving such multi-faceted disputes in a single arbitration avoids inconsistent results, dramatically reduces costs and provides the finality your company needs.
+This not only eliminates the need for parallel or serial cases in multiple countries but can also overcome the scenario that exists in some countries (e.g., Germany and Japan), wherein invalidity is addressed in the patent office but infringement is addressed in court.
+Resolving such multi-faceted disputes in a single arbitration avoids inconsistent results, dramatically reduces costs, and provides the finality your company needs.

 -